dmahw/Airline-Checkin-System/README.md

 This program was created as a homework solution to simulate an airline checkin system.
 This program utilizes mutexes, conditional variables, and semaphores.

 ## Instructions
-1. Unzip p2.tar.gz
-2. Run "make"
+1. Run "make"
-3. To run ACS, you MUST specify a customer test file. `./ACS <customer_file>` Ex. `./ACS customers.txt`
+2. To run ACS, you MUST specify a customer test file. `./ACS <customer_file>` Ex. `./ACS customers.txt`

 ## Included test files